Preparing for A Levels

 include Homer, Aristophanes, Plato, and Thucydides or Herodotus.

-Biblical Studies: The Greek studied in the British exam
+Studies: The Greek studied

-syllabus is Attic Greek, not the Common Greek (or Koine) used in the
+in the British exam syllabus is Attic Greek, not the Common Greek (or Koine)

-studies, the transition to Common Greek is exceptionally easy.
-Our own current
+completed A-level studies, the transition to Common Greek is exceptionally

-attempt to translate the whole of the Ancient Greek Bible can be found here.
+easy.
+Our own current attempt to translate the whole of the Ancient Greek Bible

 Maths

 Study required: A Level Maths is a challenging syllabus.
-Students who failed

-to obtain a top grade (8+) in GCSE Maths are going to find it too difficult to
+Students who failed to obtain a top grade (8+) in GCSE Maths are going to find

-tackle in two years, so they should consider doing it in three, perhaps taking
+it too difficult to tackle in two years, so they should consider doing it in

-in GCSE Further Mathematics en route.
-Students should be prepared to study for
+three, perhaps taking in GCSE Further Mathematics en route.
+Students should be

-12+ hours (incl. lesson time) per week if taking the course over two years or
+prepared to study for 12+ hours (incl. lesson time) per week if taking the

-9+ hours per week if taking it over three years.
+course over two years or 9+ hours per week if taking it over three years.

 Exam Board: Edexcel: See specification.
 Students sit three two-hour papers at